-Your supervisor is responsible for providing supportive advice and discussions about the research, assistance with research design, and for timely review of research proposals, manuscripts and thesis drafts.
+The supervisor guides the research.
+They are responsible for providing supportive advice and discussions about the research, assistance with research design, and for timely review of research proposals, manuscripts and drafts of the thesis.
 Supervisors are also required to provide sufficient resources to ensure that the research can proceed as effectively as possible.
 These resources include the provision of research-operating funds, and access to research space and equipment as necessary.
-In the case of diagnostic training, your supervisor may also be responsible for guiding you through the requirements for board certification within your discipline.
-Some students may have two co-supervisors: one for research project and the other for diagnostic training.
-Your supervisor is accountable to the University and granting agency for the research you undertake.
-The supervisor also records the minutes of the Research Advisory Committee meetings and circulates to all GAC members and the Graduate Program Coordinator within 5 days of the meeting.
-Mentor-mentee relationships can unfold in many different ways and depend on the needs and personalities of both parties.
+In the case of diagnostic training, your supervisor may also be responsible for guiding you through the requirements for certification by the examining board within your discipline.
+Some students may have two cosupervisors: one to oversee the program and diagnostic training and another to guide the research.
+Your supervisor is accountable to the university and any granting agency for the research you undertake.
+The supervisor also records the minutes of the Advisory Committee meetings and circulates them to the graduate student and members of the Advisory Committee within 5 days of the meeting.
+The mentormentee relationship can unfold in many different ways and depends on the needs and personalities of both parties.
 However, developing a strong, positive relationship is fundamental to successfully meeting the goals of the graduate program.
-Your supervisor may wish to have a weekly meeting with each of his/her students, may desire a less formal (as required) schedule of meetings, or expect you to request meetings whenever you require assistance or complete a task.
+Your supervisor may wish to have a weekly meeting with each of their students, may desire a less formal schedule of meetings, or expect you to request meetings whenever you require assistance or complete a task.
 Any of these approaches may work, but some may be preferred.
-In the end, it is strongly advised that you you discuss and work out the best form of communication with your supervisor early in your program.
+In the end, it is strongly advised that you discuss and work out the best form of communication with your supervisor early in your program.

-Supervisors on Sabbatical or Other Leave: Supervisor shall ensure that adequate provision has been made for continued supervision and student support during an absence or leave.
-All such arrangements must be communicated well in advance to the CGPS Dean, academic unit Head and the student.
-Interim examining and supervisory arrangements to cover a period of absence do not release Supervisors from final responsibility for the adequate supervision of their students.
+Supervisors on Sabbatical or Other Leave: Supervisor shall ensure that adequate provision has been made for continued supervision and graduate student support during an absence or leave.
+All such arrangements must be communicated well in advance to the CGPS Dean, academic unit Head, and the graduate student.
+Interim examining and supervisory arrangements to cover a period of absence do not release supervisors from final responsibility for the adequate supervision of their students.